-3D Rendering is the the method with which three-dimensional data is converted into an image.
+3D Rendering is the method with which three-dimensional data is converted into an image.
 The time taken for this process can vary from seconds to even days based on the amount of data the computer has to process, and this time-frame can even be for a single frame.
 There are two types of rendering technologies used in the industry these days- real-time and offline rendering.

-When we render a scene using an off-line renderer each time there is a small change the system has to re-compile all the changes to produce how the scene will look with them implemented (Popular off-line renderers are Arnold (used in Maya), V-ray, Octane etc).
-This change can even be something trivial; for example — changing the color of a light, changing the camera angle, moving a character etc. When it comes to end-to-end production of content changes are very frequent and from these examples we can see that adopting an off-line render pipeline can add a lot more time to the production cycle.
-It also gives less room for content creators to iteriate sequences and makes the entire process of re-working scenes time-consuming and expensive.
+When we render a scene using an off-line renderer each time there is a small change the system has to re-compile all the changes to produce how the scene will look with them implemented (Popular off-line renderers are Arnold (used in Maya), V-ray, Octane, etc).
+This change can even be something trivial; for example — changing the color of a light, changing the camera angle, moving a character etc. When it comes to end-to-end production of content changes are very frequent and from these examples, we can see that adopting an off-line render pipeline can add a lot more time to the production cycle.
+It also gives less room for content creators to iterate sequences and makes the entire process of re-working scenes time-consuming and expensive.

 With Real-Time Rendering traditional rendering is replaced with a render engine that can render in real time.
 This means with real-time rendering, you can have a glance at the end result almost instantly.
 The advancements in this field have only been possible due to the push that game engines have advocated in recent times (most notable Unreal Engine).This resulting technology has grown a lot that now it not only meets the demands of architectural visualization but also film and television.
 Production companies use technology in real time to accelerate the creative process and even display the final pixels.